tytydraco/yessleep/out/There_are_two_versions_of_my_childhood_tapes.md

 "Can you please talk less cryptic?"
 I chimed in.
 It was the first thing I'd said.

 "Those aren't real videos of your childhood.
 Just remakes.
 For your audition tapes.
 They were searching for child stars.
-Luke didn't make the cut and then we tried with you, Alex.
+Luke didn't make the cut and then we tried with you, Max.
 But neither of you was chosen," my mother took over.

 "They?
 Who are they?
 And chosen for what, a movie?"
 Luke asked.